NaixGames/Polycosmos/README.md

 - Make the ability of choosing a particular boon a check.
 Put this Boon traits into the item pool and allow a menu that gives them to the player (Similar to CodexMenu mod)

-- Choose starting weapon and make other unlockable
+- Choosing a starting weapon and make other unlockable

-- Choose how many runs victories are required to beat the mod.
+- Choosing how many runs victories are required to beat the mod.

 - Make better compatibility with the pact of punishment window and this mod (so you can choose your heat level if you have enough pact levels).